 Since December 2013, SPCDC has partnered with Paterson Public Schools, the Community FoodBank of NJ, and the Boys & Girls Club of Paterson & Passaic, to administer a supplemental food pantry at Dr. Frank Napier, Jr. Academy and Full Service Community School 15.
 In partnership with these agencies, SPCDC provides pre-packaged grocery bags assembled at the school.
 Based on a neighborhood redevelopment study, these schools were identified as being located in neighborhoods with high levels of food insecurity.
 By establishing a supplemental pantry inside these school buildings, SPCDC is able to provide outreach through non-traditional entry points with direct access to families in greatest need.

-As of today, SPCDC has expanded our school-based pantry initiative to include Full Service Community School 5, New Roberto Clemente Full Service Community Middle School, and John F. Kennedy Full Service Community High School, supporting an average of 300 families per school year.
+As of today, SPCDC has expanded our school-based pantry initiative to include Full Service Community School 5, New Roberto Clemente Full Service Community Middle School, John F. Kennedy Full Service Community High School, and Alonzo "Tambua" Moody Academy, supporting an average of 300 families per school year.